cathalgarvey/sqrape/Readme.md

 If your field is a struct or slice of structs, then the extractor portion of the tag should be `obj`, to indicate that parsing data from extracted structs should be deferred to the embedded struct fields.
 See the Twitter example, above.

+#### More Advanced: Optional Methods
+Sometimes a datatype needs to be filled from multiple sources, or has fields that should only be filled under certain other conditions, or should have conditional or context-aware behaviour... for this, you can define optional methods that alter Sqrape's behaviour and allow you to selectively fill fields, or to perform post-processing or post-scrape data validation on your struct.

+The methods supported so far include:

+* `SqrapeFieldSelect(fieldName string, context...interface{}) (doField bool, cancelScrape error)`
+* `SqrapePostFlight(context... interface{}) error`

+The `context` argument in either case is a variadic list of arbitrary datatypes which are passed by you to the entrypoint functions when operating a scrape.

+So, for example, you could implement multi-page scraping by passing the current URL to your scrape and defining a `SqrapeFieldSelect` method that fills fields only for relevant URLs.

+Or, you could perform data validation on your expected output with a `SqrapePostFlight` method, either with hardcoded regex/validation or by passing per-job regex or callbacks.
+Any error you raise in PostFlight will be returned from the job to you.

 ### What's Supported?
 Nested structs and array fields containing either basic values or struct values.